 - Execution of the selected solution (technical action)

-- Observing the outcome (successful pass, recuperated the ball etc.) and obtaining feedback
+- Observing the outcome (successful pass, recuperated the ball etc.) and obtaining feedback on the chosen solution

 What differentiates these players is how their use their experience.
 There are many players that have played many games and gone through decision making process many times and in many situations.
 Often these players are complemented as being experienced.
 Yet this attribute, experience, is only an advantage if that feedback is used to improve future decision making.
 Otherwise that experience counts for nothing.

-I’ve seen players who have been playing for many years yet they are still making the same mistakes they made when they first started.
+There are players who have been playing for many years yet they are still making the same mistakes they made when they first started.
 There is a quote that describes this that has been attributed to Juan Lillo, the mentor of Pep Guardiola;

 “You don’t have 20 years of experience, you have repeated the same year 20 times”